 Doing these tasks just once a month can go a long way towards protecting your greatest investment — your home.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Check The Monthly Cost of Running an Appliance

 Determine how much each appliance in your home costs you in electricity to run each month.
 Knowing that helps you better manage your electricity use, decide which appliances you really need, and which could be switched off more often.
 Use a device like the Kill-A-Watt to calculate a dollar figure for your plug-in appliances.
 Test a different appliance every month, and get a sense of your electricity usage.
-Save electricity with these great tips.

 Inspect Automatic Garage Door Safety Shutoff

 Test the safety features of your automatic-opening garage door to be sure they’re still in good shape, Bodrozic says.
 That includes the safety beams, which should stop the door from closing if it detects anything in the door’s path.

 Lubricate Garage Doors

 “Your doors are probably a series of panels that are connected with hinges and have either metal or plastic rollers on each side,” Bodrozic says.
 “Use an appropriate lubricant, depending on metal or plastic rollers, to keep your garage door operating smoothly and prolong its useful life.”